mbund/buckeyectf-2022/writeups/andes/andes.md

 }
 ```

 There's some pretty suspicious code in `_canBeDesignator`, I wonder what it is about.
-After some googling I came across this great website overall, and specifically [this article here](https://consensys.github.io/smart-contract-best-practices/development-recommendations/solidity-specific/extcodesize-checks) which just straight up tells us how to exploit it.
+After some googling I came across this great website, and specifically [this article here](https://consensys.github.io/smart-contract-best-practices/development-recommendations/solidity-specific/extcodesize-checks) which just straight up tells us how to exploit it.

 The `extcodesize` is supposed to check if our contract contains code, in which case it is not a user interacting with the contract but rather another smart contract.
 To bypass this check we just need to put our code into the constructor of our `Attacker` contract.
 We can also see that by running `register` we can get a balance of 50 which is enough to pass the second check of `designateOwner`.
 ```sol